 So you can add healthy skin as another perk of quitting smoking.

-Getting enough sleep is healthy for your skin because during sleep, your body is able to repair and renew itself.
+Getting enough sleep is healthy for your skin because, during sleep, your body can repair and renew itself.

 Give yourself the gift of sleep and slow down aging skin.

 Your dermatologist is medically trained to diagnose skin illnesses.

 The earlier they can diagnose and treat you, the more likely a problem will not get out of hand.